 You do not have to pay import VAT or duty until your imported goods are declared into free circulation in the UK or EU.

 Find out how to get authorised for inward processing.

 You must inform HMRC about any goods or service that you import, and pay any VAT or other duties that are due.

-But if you import goods to forward them on to another EU country, you can claim VAT relief on them.
+If you import goods to forward them on to an EU member state, you can claim VAT relief on them.
 The VAT is then accounted for in the country of destination.
-This is known as OSR.
+This is known as Onward Supply Relief (OSR).

 OSR involves putting the goods into free circulation in the UK.
 This is done by paying any applicable Customs Duty in the UK, and using OSR to claim relief from the immediate payment of import VAT.
 VAT is then accounted for by the recipient of the goods in the final destination country.

 - are an agent registered for VAT in the UK and you have been appointed to act on behalf of an importer based in another country, who is not registered for VAT in the UK